Mali, Guinea

-Mali (Pular: 𞤃𞤢𞥄𞤤𞤭) often known as Maali Yemberen or Maali Labe to distinguish it from the country of Mali, is a town in northern Guinea on the edge of the Tamgué Massif.
-Population 4,798 (2008 est).
+Mali (𞤃𞤢𞥄𞤤𞤭) is a town in northern Guinea on the edge of the Tamgué Massif.
+It is also commonly known as Maali Yemberen or Maali Labe to distinguish it from the country of Mali.
+Its population is around 4,798 (2008 est).

 It is known as a market town and for its honey.
 Market day is Sunday.
 Mali lies near Mount Loura and Mount Lansa and is the highest town in Guinea at over 1300 metres.